kevchen266/kotlin-for-python-developers-cn/18-generics.md

 * Not use any members that take a star-projected type as a parameter

-## Reified type parameters
+## 具体化的类型参数

 Sadly, Kotlin has inherited Java's limitation on generics: they are strictly a compile-time concept - the generic type information is _erased_ at runtime.
 Therefore, you can not say `T()` to construct a new instance of a generic type; you can not at runtime check if an object is an instance of a generic type parameter; and if you try to cast between generic types, the compiler can't guarantee the correctness of it.

 Luckily, Kotlin has got _reified type parameters_, which alleviates some of these problems.
-By writing `reified` in front of a generic type parameter, it does become available at runtime, and you'll get to write `T::class` to get the [class metadata](member-references-and-reflection.html#obtaining-member-references-from-a-class-reference).
+By writing `reified` in front of a generic type parameter, it does become available at runtime, and you'll get to write `T::class` to get the [class metadata](member-references-and-reflection.html#由类引用获取成员引用).
 You can only do this in inline functions (because an inline function will be compiled into its callsite, where the type information _is_ available at runtime), but it still goes a long way.
 For example, you can make an inline wrapper function for a big function that has got a less elegant signature.

 In the example below, we assume that there is a `DbModel` base class, and that every subclass has got a parameterless primary constructor.
 In the inline function, `T` is reified, so we can get the class metadata.
 We pass this to the function that does the real work of talking to the database.